 You may contact the patient's insurance provider to understand what portion of the medication cost should be collected from the patient.
 For patients enrolled in "Benefit Coverage Information" with INSUPPORT, INSUPPORT will provide a benefit summary to the healthcare provider (HCP) and the patient detailing the patient's estimated out-of-pocket responsibility for SUBLOCADE® (buprenorphine extended-release injection, for subcutaneous use, CIII, as reported by the patient's insurance provider, if applicable.

 Following administration of SUBLOCADE to the patient, submit a claim to the patient's insurance provider.
 INSUPPORT can provide you with billing and coding information.

 If the claim is approved, the patient's insurance provider should provide payment to the HCP office.

 A: Identify the reason for the claim denial

-If your claim is denied by the patient's insurance provider, you will be notified of the reason why either by INSUPPORT™ or by the insurance provider.
+If your claim is denied by the patient's insurance provider, you will be notified of the denial reason either by INSUPPORT or by the insurance provider.